Quantization

 Quantization aware training emulates inference-time quantization in the forward pass of the training process by inserting fake quant ops before those quantizable ops.
 With quantization aware training, all weights and activations are fake quantized during both the forward and backward passes of training: that is, float values are rounded to mimic int8 values, but all computations are still done with floating point numbers.
 Thus, all the weight adjustments during training are made while aware of the fact that the model will ultimately be quantized; after quantizing, therefore, this method will usually yield higher accuracy than either dynamic quantization or post-training static quantization.

-With or Without Accuracy Aware Tuning
+Accuracy Aware Tuning

 Accuracy aware tuning is one of unique features provided by Intel(R) Neural Compressor, compared with other 3rd party model compression tools.
 This feature can be used to solve accuracy loss pain points brought by applying low precision quantization and other lossy optimization methods.